GarrettFleischer/chronicler-online/README.md

 will temporarily disable the service worker and retrieve all assets from the network.

-1. Users aren't always familiar with offline-first web apps.
+1. users aren't always familiar with offline-first web apps.
 It can be useful to [let the user know](https://developers.google.com/web/fundamentals/instant-and-offline/offline-ux#inform_the_user_when_the_app_is_ready_for_offline_consumption) when the service worker has finished populating your caches (showing a "This web app works offline!" message) and also let them know when the service worker has